kirstenhipolito/fast_od_rpi/README.md

 # Faster Object Detection on Raspberry Pi

 This project performs faster object detection on the Raspberry Pi 4 B through the use of binarized models built with Larq.
-The submodules included within are: \n
+The submodules included within are:

 - `benchmarking_tests`: Benchmarking tests to measure the inference speed of TFLite models.
 - `models_trained`: TFLite files (.tflite files) of various models.
 Some are binarized models.